EricHeidbreder/transfer-gh-repo/README.md

 my_username@my_computer_name /g/DS/DSIR_GH/GA_projects (BARE:master)
 $ git remote remove origin

-# Go to github.com and make a new repo where you'll store all of this
+# Go to your personal github and make a new repo where you'll store all of this
 # Add new repo link from your personal Github
 my_username@my_computer_name /g/DS/DSIR_GH/GA_projects (BARE:master)
 $ git remote add origin [new_repo_link]